bd6981/crud/README.md

 afternoon:

-- you do: build user model
 - we do: add refs to user and bookmark
 - you do: build users GET, POST/create
 - we do: build users UPDATE
 - you do: users DELETE